Former Central African presidents sign peace deal in Kenya

 Kenyatta said he had been asked by Congo Republic President Denis President Sassou Nguesso - the regional mediator in the conflict - to facilitate a deal on the cessation of hostilities.

-“The African of today understands that instability in your neighbour’s country is instability in your country,” Kenyatta said.
+“The African of today understands that instability in your neighbor’s country is instability in your country,” Kenyatta said.

 He called on the international community to support the peace process.
 “It does not matter how we got them to the table, what matters is that they are at the table discussing peace.”